Achievements and Legacies from the

 Amundsen took the criticism of the manner in which he became first to the South Pole badly.
 It is said that he was much troubled by the fact that Scott and his men died, though his actions had no actual impact or influence on Scott's men.
 He was described as unhappy and that he felt the rest of his life to be an anti-climax.

-adulation or financial security as his mentor Nansen,
+or financial security as his mentor Nansen, even though

-He had become the first person to visit both poles when
+the first person to visit both poles when he drifted over

 The "Fram Museum" was opened in Oslo, Norway in 1936 to house the Fram and tell the story of her voyages, of which Amundsen's South Polar trip was just one, in 2013, the Fram was joined by the Gjoa.